After experiencing being Airbnb guest in few of our travels, I decided to list one of my studio unit in Quezon City.

 So I remove my deposit fee and my reservation went up!
 At first I feel very unsafe but I eventually need to trust that people are more good than bad and now I’m totally relaxed about not having any deposit.

 Not having a deposit will also attract those people who don’t really trust much.
 And those without much cash on hand.
 They may think that you will not give back the exact amount of deposit so naturally they will find a listing without a deposit first.
-(Airbnb will hold the deposit and not the host anyway but still) At least that’s what I do if I am Airbnb guest somewhere.
+At least that’s what I do if I am Airbnb guest somewhere.
 So try to understand how guest thinks.
 Not everyone will agree on this, so just stick to what is comfortable to you.
 Also if you feel like your house have a lot of breakable items (unlike mine) then this advise is not for you.
-Don’t follow this is you are not comfortable!

 4. Photos are everything.